 - Slice 3 or 4 zucchini (at least one per adult, maybe a half zucchini for each of the kids)

-- heat olive oil in a large nonstick skillet; medium heat should be good for a nonstick skillet; if you’re using stainless or cast iron, you can increase the heat for faster cooking and a nice slight brown crispiness, but you’ll also need to stand over it to be sure it doesn’t burn
+- Heat 2 teaspoons olive oil in a large nonstick skillet; medium heat should be good for a nonstick skillet.
+If you’re using stainless or cast iron, you can increase the heat for faster cooking and a nice slight brown crispiness, but you’ll also need to stand over it to be sure it doesn’t burn

 - 1 pound Italian sausage (or Italian-flavored ground chicken or turkey)